jahe241/SpaceGame/README.md

 1. Clone the repository
 2. Open in Android Studio
-3. Build and run on a compatible Android device
+3. Build and run on the emulator or compatible Android device

 ## Development Best Practices